 If you’re applying eye makeup based solely on eye color, think again.
-If your eyes are the same shade of brown as your friend’s but look completely different, why should you be using the same makeup as her?
+If your eyes are the same shade of brown as your friend’s eyes but look completely different, why should you be using the same makeup as her?
 Attention to eye shape is long overdue.
-Find your eye shape below and enjoy a much needed makeover for your eye makeup routine.
+Find your eye shape below and enjoy a much-needed makeover for your eye makeup routine from Brilliance New York.

-Know the shape: Deep set eyes are generally large and set deep in the skull, making the brow bone look more prominent.
+Know your eye shape: Deep-set eyes are generally large and set deep in the skull, making the brow bone look more prominent.

 Makeup makeover: Brighten the natural shadowing cast over your lids by using light, warm colors, like a metallic peach.
 If your eyelashes brush against your brow bone, waterproof mascara can help prevent smudging.